 Tsavo National Park is the largest National Park in Kenya it was established in 1948 and it is commonly known as the Theatre of the wild.
 The Park is divided into East and west intersected by the Nairobi to Mombasa railway and road.
-The park has interesting and diverse habitats, wildlife and scenic mountain landscapes.
+The park has interesting and diverse habitats, wildlife, and scenic mountain landscapes.
 Tsavo East is an easily accessible and popular park attracting large numbers of tourists annually.
 Its scenic features include its large herds of Elephants and other wildlife and its striking natural landscapes and structures.
-Tsavo west National Park has a more varied topography and more diverse array of habitats than Tsavo East National Park.
-Filming in Tsavo National Park will give you an opportunity to explore both sides of the park, wildlife including all the Big 5 animal and Cheetahs, its pristine habitats including open plains alternating with savannah bush and semi-desert scrub and acacia woodlands providing you with great scenery to shoot.
+Tsavo West National Park has a more varied topography and a more diverse array of habitats than Tsavo East National Park.
+Filming in Tsavo National Park will give you an opportunity to explore both sides of the park, wildlife including all the Big 5 animals and Cheetahs, its pristine habitats including open plains alternating with savannah bush and semi-desert scrub and acacia woodlands providing you with great scenery to shoot.

 What to film in Tsavo National Park

 Tsavo National park is best known for its large herds of Elephants and other wildlife which include Leopards, Cheetahs, wild dogs, buffaloes, rhinos, giraffes, zebras, lions, plains game, crocodiles, mongoose, hyrax, dik-dik, lesser kudu, and porcupine.
 The park also has over 600 recorded bird species.

 Yatta plateau which is about 300 km in length is one of the world’s longest lava flows.
 Lugard Falls on the Galana River, Caves with potential for geological and cave exploration and hiking, Mzima springs and underwater hippos and fish watching, Ngulia Rhino Sanctuary, Lake Jipe, Mountain Kilimanjaro, diverse birds, and plant species.